 It is advisable to record CPD activities as they are completed rather than at the end of the CPD year.
 If for whatever reason you are not able to record your activities online, please contact the CPD Administrator at FPH (cpd@fph.org.uk) and seek assistance as soon as you can so a reasonable adjustment can be made.

-6.1 Supporting information needed to demonstrate that learning has taken place
+6.1 Supporting information to demonstrate that learning has taken place

-FPH CPD Advisers Committee has adopted the view that, in verifying the CPD of any given public health professional, the use of reflective notes written by the public health professional about their learning is the most discriminating form of evidence of effective CPD.
-This is confirmed by the Academy of Medical Royal Colleges.
+To verify the CPD of any given public health professional, the use of reflective notes written by the public health professional about their learning is the most discriminating form of evidence of effective CPD, and this is confirmed by the Academy of Medical Royal Colleges.

-It is even more important to take time systematically to reflect on learning as this is more likely to embed the learning within subsequent practice.
+It is important to take time to systematically reflect on learning as this is more likely to embed the learning within subsequent practice.
 Reflection should occur as soon as possible following the event - to be contemporaneous and meaningful.